 Many of these treatments are skin-type specific and must be determined upon close consultation with your dermatologist.
 While these treatments are not covered under any insurance, the cosmetic results may be well-worth the price.
 Make sure to discuss all the possible therapy options and combinations, as well as the reasonably expected results.

 Laser treatments have been used for acne with variable success.
 The non-ablative lasers (do not peel off the skin) have variable results and are best suited for those patients with slightly noticeable rolling acne scars.
 The ablative lasers (peel off the top layer of skin) are the gold standard for all types of acne scarring, but have significant downtime.
-Newer laser treatments include the use of fractional resurfacing laser technology (Fraxel®, Starlux®).
+The most commonly used laser treatments for acne scars include the use of fractional resurfacing laser technology.

 Other regular scars on the body can be benefited by different means.
 While a scar is meant to last forever, unsightly scars may be surgically revised by your dermatologist or plastic surgeon.
-Topical treatments, such as silicone gel sheets and mederma, are numerous and are met with variable success.
+Topical treatments, such as silicone gel sheets and silicone scar gel, are excellent OTC treatments, but are sometimes met with variable success.

 Still have questions about acne scarring and possible treatments?
 Call us at 310.205.3555 or 818.914.7546, email us, or click on the chat box on the right lower edge of your screen.
 We’d be happy to help!